zalando/skipper/script/README.md

 ```lua
 	ua = ctx.request.header["user-agent"]
 ```
 Header names are normalized by the `net/http` go module like usual.
 Setting header is done by assigning to the headers map.
-Setting a header to `nil` deletes the header:
+Setting a header to `nil` or an empty string deletes the header - setting to `nil` is preferred.
 ```lua
 	ctx.request.header["user-agent"] = "skipper.lua/0.1"
 	ctx.request.header["Authorization"] = nil -- delete authorization header
 ```

 Response headers work the same way by accessing / assigning to `ctx.response.header` - this is of course only valid in the `response()` phase.

 ## Other request fields